T-46 (tank): History

 The Soviet T-46, began as an improvement to the T-26.
 The T46 served the same purpose as the T26, but it was quite different.
 It was a fast and lightly armored tank.
 It could reach speeds of up to 50 km/h with relative ease.
 The T-26 suspension consisted of eight small road wheels carried in pairs on small bogies.
 The bogies were supported in pairs by leaf springs.
 This was a much less effective system than the Christie suspension, which had a more advanced, yet more expensive system to maintain and produce.
 This is the reason why the OKMO team at Zavod No.185 was ordered by the Government of Soviet Union to produce an improved version of the fast light-tank, T-26.
 Yet the design of the T-46 proved too expensive, compared to the final performance of the vehicle, to mass-produce it.
-Its thin armor, small main armament and the bulky, big design of tank, made the government of Soviet Union cancel the project, and rather create the T-26S and later T-46S, as the improved, mass-production capable tanks.
+Its thin armor, small main armament and the bulky, big design of tank, made the government of Soviet Union cancel the project.

-Yet some legacy left over by the T-46S, a later improved version of the T-46 lived on to see the battles in Finland.
+Some T-46's may have seen combat in Finland.